 I'm including not just two games under one heading, but two entire series, and for very similar reasons - they both feature interactivity on level with your average screensaver, have lousy boring stories and settings shamelessly derivative of other much better works, star insufferable smug Mary Sues, and spend way too much time trying to convince you that they're "intelligent" and "adult" and "dark" and mostly just come off as condescending, self-indulgent and try-hard, especially when they have to spell out every single thing that ever happens in simple, plain text because their direction is on par with an M. Night Shyamalan movie - embarrassingly inept but all-too-eager to tell you all about how brilliant they are.
 Not to mention both companies behind them use empty wokeness as an easy ticket to write off any and all criticism toward their mediocre products as an act of 'bigotry' and get pompous fauxgressives* to endorse their games and tell their followers to buy a few dozen copies apiece.
 But what truly gets my goat is how much praise these franchises get for being so "thought provoking and immersive" when they have gameplay and narrative design engineered to be devoid of any thought process whatsoever (click on the glowing NPC to get a quest, then follow the big arrow across miles of empty, noninteractive terrain until you hit the next thing to click on, then do a braindead button-mashing fight, then shuffle those steps and repeat 6-14 more times!
 Oo!).
 'Characters' are rarely anything more than dispensers of dry exposition or cynical melodrama, and the game itself is fully content to spoon-feed you every single bit of background information via a dry plot dump in an in-game wiki rather than letting anything be expressed through context or subtext - things that always go much further in building a sense of immersion and making the world feel alive and cohesive instead of like a scrapbook of half-finished developer notes.
 Heaven forbid you get pulled away from vapid follow-the-dot "quests" and braindead, repetitious combat for even five seconds so you can build a genuine interest in the story and make decisions based on your personal investment in its lore and characters; that would require a focus on quality over quantity and we've got an arbitrary content quota to hit in order to keep our jobs, damn it!
 (And no, flat-out telling me that "this decision will change a future event" before I even make it doesn't count, either; it's just a contrived way to force in gravitas you didn't earn beforehand.)
 It's painfully obvious when the human element of storytelling, character development and world-building has been tossed aside in favor of committee-based game design whose only goals are to pad out runtime, stuff the game with busywork tied to meaningless "achievements" and give easy talking points to propaganda-mill gaming publications so they can bestow you with cynical accolades for your dishonest and superficial emotional storytelling that only truly exist to generate more sales for you and kickbacks for them.
 Especially when the much-hyped consequential choices have no impact other than changing a throwaway line of dialog here and there or giving you a different passage of text in your journal explaining how much of a difference you made but never get to see any actual evidence of.
 Or just giving you cheap spank material from one of the game's zillion characters who will have sex with you on demand once you finish their dumb plot blurb; never mind that in an age where every type of porn imaginable is literally a click away on any device in the free world, it's pretty damn hard to justify wasting hours of time on insipid diversions in crappy games just to see two seconds of nip before the camera cuts.
 I want good games to play and memorable tales told from a place of passion, not overhyped manipulative shams masquerading as them.

-* Those sanctimonious malignant narcissists who love to bray about how everyone else needs to be free-thinking and objective and selfless just like them when all they ever do is belt out smug knee-jerk retorts to their own straw man arguments, instantly stoop to weak character assassination and nitpicking semantics instead of forming any real counterarguments to criticism, thoughtlessly throw one of their own followers under the bus every time they fuck up or get called out for any reason to maintain their all-important illusion of infallibility, and are always suspiciously too busy marathoning Call of Duty and watching Joker at least once a day 'fighting the good fight' to ever actually help anyone in need.
-Because their schtick has never for a second been about whether anything they do is genuinely virtuous or benefits anyone beside themselves, it's about how much free money and social media cred and how big a personal militia they can build while doing as little actual work as possible; why do you think they all have Patreons and $20-an-episode podcasts and sponsored YouTube channels and 'huge, world changing projects' they suspiciously never finish or even talk about other than to panhandle?
-Or why they present themselves as infallible heroes with high morals and values when they routinely violate them without a second thought and then immediately write off their hypocrisy as a "special exception" over and over again?
+* Those sanctimonious malignant narcissists who love to bray about how everyone else needs to be free-thinking and objective and selfless just like them when all they ever do is belt out smug knee-jerk retorts to their own straw man arguments, instantly stoop to weak character assassination and nitpicking semantics and tone-policing instead of forming any real counterarguments to criticism, thoughtlessly throw one of their own followers under the bus every time they fuck up or get called out for any reason to maintain their all-important illusion of infallibility, and are always suspiciously too busy marathoning Call of Duty and watching Joker at least once a day 'fighting the good fight' to ever actually help anyone in need.
+Because their schtick has never for a second been about whether anything they do is genuinely virtuous or benefits anyone beside themselves, it's about how much free money and social media cred and how big a personal militia they can build while doing as little actual work as possible; why do you think they all have Patreons and $20-an-episode super boring podcasts and sponsored YouTube channels and 'huge, world changing projects' they suspiciously never finish or even talk about other than to panhandle?
+Or why they present themselves as infallible heroes with unwavering morals and values when they routinely violate them without a second thought and then immediately write off their hypocrisy as a "special exception" over and over again?
 Or why their response to any perceived slight of them or their hobby horses, no matter how petty, is to whip their followers into a frenzy hoping one of the crazier ones commits some heinous act against their target of ire, at which point they'll just conveniently disavow them to avoid any culpability?
 It ain't cuz they're good people, that's for sure!

 7. Lunar: Dragon Song